tylerlong/post-forward/README.md

 webhook_base_url=http://a-public-url/xxx
 ```

-When never you post a request to '/yyy' of this app, the request will be forwarded to http://a-public-url/xxx/yyy.
+Whenever you post a request to '/yyy' of this app, the request will be forwarded to http://a-public-url/xxx/yyy.

 ## Why?